 While talking about money is anything but romantic, it is absolutely critical.
 Arguments about money are one of the most commonly cited reasons for getting divorced.
 Sticking your head in the sand before the big day could set you up for a world of heartache.

 Before you get married, sit down and have a serious discussion about where both of you stand financially.
 Go over your income.
 Talk about your workplace benefits (like retirement and medical insurance).
+Use local reports like this one to figure out what you can afford in rent payments.
 Review your investments, and, most of all, examine each and every debt you both are bringing into the relationship.
 You might even want to pull credit reports as you prepare for the conversation.
 This ensures that there is nothing that isn’t discussed.

 Why would you want to go through this much trouble?
 Because, once you are married, your financial lives are completely intertwined.
 Your spouse’s income, debt, and credit scores will affect you.
 Yours will also affect them right back.